syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ~~~

    N>The main reason for referring the Script manager in _Layout file is that, it can be referred as common by all the View files present within your application.
 If **unobtrusive** is set to true in the application, then the script manager can be excluded, as the control is initialized using HTML5 attributes.
+Also for control rendering, you need to include **ej.unobtrusive.min.js** file along with ej.web.all.min.js in **_Layout.cshtml** page.
+Refer to the [unobtrusive section](https://help.syncfusion.com/aspnetmvc/unobtrusive)

 5. Syncfusion specific stylesheets are loaded into the **Content** folder of your application, include the below specified theme reference **(default-theme/ej.web.all.min.css)** file in the **~/Views/Shared/_Layout.cshtml** file, within the head section as this file contains the default theme styles applied for all the Syncfusion MVC controls.